The-Raptor-s-Company/XClient/README.md

     *   View detailed usage statistics, charts, and category breakdowns for different time periods.

 6.  **Managing Goals**:
-    *   From the `Stats` dashboard or the main window, click `📋 Objectifs` (Goals) to open the goals manager.
+    *   From the `Stats` dashboard or the main window, click `📋 Goals` to open the goals manager.
     *   Add new goals to set time limits or minimum usage targets for applications/categories.
     *   Monitor goal progress on the main dashboard and receive notifications.

-7.  **System Tray**:
-    *   XClient runs in the background.
-Right-click the system tray icon to access quick options like `Quitter` (Quit).
-Notifications will also appear from here.

 ---